Professional tier · Sales

 Background

-Outbound prospecting is the role where new hires lose the most weeks to ramp.
-ZARO ships configured for your ICP and your sales lead's pitch language; the cold-start period is days, not quarters.
+- Outbound prospecting is the role where new hires lose the most weeks to ramp.
+ZARO ships set up for your ICP and your sales lead's pitch language; the cold-start period is days, not quarters.

-• Routes against a four-tier constitution: autonomous on configured cadence, review-required on threshold accounts, escalate on commercial questions, refuse on opted-out contacts
+- Routes against a four-tier constitution: autonomous on set up cadence, review-required on threshold accounts, escalate on commercial questions, refuse on opted-out contacts

 What I won't take on